Sponsored Legislation

 Housing Construction Defect Reform

-AB 1903 will reduce housing costs and increase opportunities for homeownership by rewarding high-quality construction, and allowing builders to fix problems in newly-constructed homes before triggering costly lawyer fees and court proceedings.
+AB 1903 will reduce housing costs and increase opportunities for homeownership by allowing builders to fix problems in newly-constructed homes before triggering costly lawyer fees and court proceedings.

 Starter homes like condominiums, townhomes, and small-lot subdivisions are among the most affordable paths to homeownership.
 By spreading relatively higher land costs across denser housing, builders can offer middle-income families the chance to own a part of the California dream.